How to Read a Homeowners Insurance Policy

 Additional Coverage – There are a host of possible additional coverage options available (types of homeowners insurance).
 Once you’ve made yourself comfortable with the basics listed above, you may want to take a look at what additional coverage you have, and what you think you may need.

-A good way to differentiate between the sections is to think of Section 1 as insurance for the property of the person listed on the policy, while Section 2 is reserved for those not listed on the policy.
+A good way to differentiate between the sections is to think of property insurance as insurance for the property of the person listed on the policy, while liability coverage is reserved for those not listed on the policy.

 Coverage E – Personal Liability – This section explains circumstances in which your insurance company will defend you in court against claims and pay the claims of other people if you’re found to be liable (at fault) for their injury.
-It’s important to note that anyone considered an insured for liability coverage on the policy is not entitled to money from this coverage.
-Meaning, if your cousin Tom, who lives with you, is bitten by your dog, he cannot receive money from your insurance company under Coverage E.
+Homeowners insurance companies may offer amounts ranging from $100,000 to $500,000 or $1,000,000 with some policies.

 In the auto policy, medical payments cover anyone in the car who is injured, including people insured on the policy or first party.

 Conversely, medical payments on a homeowners policy only go towards people not insured on the policy, often referred to as third-party coverage.